FullScreenShenanigans/Documentation/Development.md

 shenanigans-manager complete-setup --directory C:/Code/Shenanigans
 ```

-After this, all the repositories will be fully built.
+After this, all the repositories will be cloned and fully built.
-Their `node_modules` dependencies will by symbolically linked to each other.
+Their `node_modules` dependencies will be symlinked to each other.

 You can launch Code in a project by starting it on the command-line and passing it a directory.